Hultan/chessImager/readme.md

 The annotation renderer is responsible for rendering annotations, like !! or ??.
 You decide how big the annotation circle should be and what text it should contain.

-The style of the annotation is normally determined by the default annotation style provided in the `default. json` file.
+The style of the annotation is normally determined by the default annotation style provided in the [config/default.json](config/default.json) file.

 | Name             | Type    | Description                                                            |
 |------------------|---------|------------------------------------------------------------------------|